Card Services calls have the general form:

 } eraseq_entry_t;

-In an erase queue entry, the Header
+In an erase queue entry, the Header field should be a memory

 field indicates the state of the erase request.
 The following values